rguatteri/sql_for_healthcare_professionals/01_setup/README.md

 # PostgreSQL Setup and Data Import

-This directory documents the setup process I followed to reproduce the analyses from the LinkedIn Learning course [SQL for Healthcare Professionals](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fsql-for-healthcare-professionals%3Ftrk%3Dshare_ent_url%26shareId%3D8Ql8AgwDQnWmtkJD99ZSUw%253D%253D) in a local PostgreSQL database.
+This directory documents the setup process I followed to reproduce in a local PostgreSQL database the analyses from the LinkedIn Learning course [SQL for Healthcare Professionals](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fsql-for-healthcare-professionals%3Ftrk%3Dshare_ent_url%26shareId%3D8Ql8AgwDQnWmtkJD99ZSUw%253D%253D), taught by Thais Cooke.

 > ⚠️ Course demonstrations used Microsoft SQL Server and SQL Server Management Studio (SSMS).
-As I was not proficient in using them, I relied on **PostgreSQL**, **pgAdmin 4**, and **Visual Studio Code**.
+As I was not proficient in using them, I completed this project in **PostgreSQL**, using **pgAdmin 4** for database administration and **Visual Studio Code** for query development.

 ## Contents